Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * De Jong, K.A., 2006.
 Evolutionary computation: A unified approach.
 MIT Press.

-## Broader Viewpoints From AI/ML/Optimization
+## Broader Viewpoints From CS/AI/ML/Optimization

 * Millhouse, T., Moses, M. and Mitchell, M., 2021.
 Foundations of intelligence in natural and artificial systems: A workshop report. arXiv preprint arXiv:2105.02198.

+* Forrest, S. and Mitchell, M., 2016.
+Adaptive computation: The multidisciplinary legacy of John H. Holland.
+Communications of the ACM, 59(8), pp.58-63.

 * Domingos, P., 2015.
 The five tribes of machine learning and what you can take from each.
 ACM Learning Center. [ [www](https://learning.acm.org/techtalks/machinelearning) | [pdf](https://learning.acm.org/binaries/content/assets/leaning-center/webinar-slides/2015/five-tribes-ml_112415.pdf) ]